 Know that feeling when you log into LinkedIn and have 10 new messages?
 It’s likely that some of those are marketers popping into your inbox through Sponsored InMail for a pretty penny.
 Marketers or sales teams can curate a list of contacts to send personalized messages to.
 The content of the messages is largely up to you – you want to invite prospects to events or even attempt to generate an inbound call.

-LinkedIn’s new dynamic ads are basically as personalized as you can get on this platform.
+Dynamic ads are basically as personalized as you can get with your LinkedIn advertising.
 Advertisers can choose to promote job postings, content downloads, their own company page, or drive traffic to a website via spotlight ads, which also appear on the newsfeed.
 This ad type also has set templates and auto-translation options to make personalizing the ad creative easy for you.

-Plot twist: Elevate is not an ad, per say, but it is an advertising solution.
+Plot twist: Elevate is not an ad, per se, but it works as a LinkedIn advertising solution.
 Elevate is a platform that a company can pay for their employees to become brand advocates.
 Basically, it makes it easier for your marketing or sales team to control or suggest content that your employees share on LinkedIn.
 Should employees be sharing your suggested content anyway?
 Probably.
 But this spoon-feeds posts and moves the needle – my company saw three hires learn about us from Elevate posts and had $20k+ in earned media!

-However, the platform does have a few minimums that all advertisers must spend:
+However, LinkedIn advertising does come a few minimums that all advertisers must spend:

-Now, this is where advertising on LinkedIn gets exciting.
+This is where LinkedIn advertising gets exciting.
 The targeting on this social platform is better than most.
-It’s usually regularly updated and thorough, because professionals like to brag about all of their promotions and achievements.
+It’s regularly updated and thorough, because professionals like to brag about all of their promotions and achievements.
 Members contribute their own job titles, company names, seniority, professional interests, and more.
-With over 500 million members consisting of 73 million senior-level influencers and 45 million decision makers, it’s extremely likely your ad is going to land in front of the right eyeballs.
+With over 500 million members consisting of 73 million senior-level influencers and 45 million decision makers, it’s extremely likely your LinkedIn ads are going to land in front of the right eyeballs.

 To get started, you should place a tag on your website to be able to retarget your visitors on LinkedIn, just as you would set up for Facebook or Google.
 LinkedIn calls their tag an “Insight Tag,” and it can also be used to create lookalike audiences.
 In addition to targeting your website visitors, you can also upload or integrate email lists and run account-based targeting through LinkedIn.

-To set up targeting, start with the basics first: language and location.
+To set up your LinkedIn advertising targeting, start with the basics first: language and location.
 You can choose a permanent geolocation as specified in user profiles, i.e., “The Greater New York Area,” or shorter-term location based on IP address.

 Once you’ve determined the language and location, you can narrow down your audience based on these targeting options available.

 Targeting by company is especially useful if your sales team has defined verticals.
-An added bonus, LinkedIn Ads have the best targeting by company option compared to other platforms (ahem, Facebook or Twitter), because members are far more likely to keep their employment info up-to-date.
+An added bonus, LinkedIn advertising offers the best targeting by company option compared to other platforms (ahem, Facebook or Twitter), because members are far more likely to keep their employment info up-to-date.